myshell-ai/MyShell-TTS-Subnet/README.md

 - **Phase 2**: Increase the coverage of speaker and conversation pool.
 We will recurrently update the speaker and language to cover more scenarios.
 - **Phase 3**: More generally, we can have fast-clone models that can be adapted to new speakers with a small amount of data, e.g., [OpenVoice](https://github.com/myshell-ai/OpenVoice).
 We will move to fast-clone models in this phase.

+## Current Status
+We are currently in Phase 1.
+To start, we utilize the [VCTK](https://huggingface.co/datasets/vctk) dataset as the source of our speaker data.
+We randomly select 1 speaker from the dataset and the goal is to build a TTS model that can mimic this speaker's voice.

+Please refer to `tts_rater` folder for audio samples from the speaker and the text used for evaluation.

 ## Overview
 ![architecture](docs/tts_subnet.png)
 Our subnet operates as follows: